Noufal PN

-Noufal P.N (born 30 October 2000) is an Indian professional footballer from Kerala.
-He plays as a winger for the Indian Super League club Mumbai City.
+Noufal Puthenveettil Noushad (born 30 October 2000), known as Noufal PN, is an Indian professional footballer who plays as a winger for Indian Super League club Mumbai City and the India national team.

 Early life

-Noual was born in Thiruvambady, a small hill town near Kozhikode.
+Noufal was born in Thiruvambady, a small hill town near Kozhikode.
 He started playing football at the age of eight and first played for the local club Cosmos Football Club.

+He credits NNMHSS Chelembra with backing him unconditionally, during his school days, he developed his early football career playing for NNMHSS Chelembra in school-level tournaments.

 Later, he played for BASCO FC in the Kerala Premier League 2021-2022.
-His good performances saw him picked up for the Kerala state team for the Santosh Trophy.
-And he did will in the right wing and was picked up by Gokulam Kerala.
+His impressive performances saw him picked up for the Kerala state team for the Santosh Trophy, where he was later picked by Gokulam Kerala.

-Career

-Noufal was the part of Kerala football team they won 2021–22 Santosh Trophy.
+Noufal later won 2021–22 Santosh Trophy as a player of the Kerala football team..

 Club career

 Gokulam Kerala

-Noufal signed by his hometown club Gokulam Kerala FC On 15 September 2022.
-He played his first match against Mohammedan Sporting against Aizawl on 25 February 2023 where he assisted two goals and was named Man of the Match.
+Noufal signed by his hometown club Gokulam Kerala on 15 September 2022.
+He played his first match against Mohammedan SC against Aizawl on 25 February 2023 where he assisted two goals and was named Man of the Match.

 On 28 October 2023, Noufal scored his first league goal against Inter Kashi.

-On 2 December 2023, he scored the second goal in a 2-2 Draw against Namdhari.
+On 2 December 2023, he scored the second goal in a 2-2 draw against Namdhari.